chapmanu/news/README.md

     # Copy dist versions of config files into place
     cp -v config/database.yml{.dist,}

-The master encryption key can be found in Passpack.
+The master encryption key for Chapman can be found in Passpack.
 Place the key under `config/` in a new file called `secrets.yml.key`.
 You will need this key to run Newsroom locally and to run tests.

 ## Development
 ### Running local server